NIEM/How-to-Upload-an-IEPD-to-GitHub/README.md

 NIEM is about the data and its structure as it moves between systems—i.e. "data in motion."
 The NIEM model is a data layer that provides building blocks, such as "person name," "birth date," or "activity" that define exchange message content often referred to as message payload.

 How do you structure the NIEM model content?
+Wel....

 To use NIEM, you normally build an IEPD—or Information Exchange Package Documentation.
 An IEPD defines a recurring message in XML and is built to satisfy information exchange business requirements.
 A developer builds an IEPD by incorporating the necessary NIEM core and domain model content.
 The developer may also extend that content as needed to account for information requirements that are not yet addressed in NIEM.
 The IEPD will ultimately define XML instance documents that will contain the information to be exchanged.
 Extended and new content developed in IEPD extension schema documents should be considered for future model updates.
 In turn, domain and core model updates will be harmonized and integrated into future NIEM releases.
 In this way, NIEM evolves with new and changing needs.